Here’s What Each Personality Type REALLY Wants to Talk About This Thanksgiving

 The INFP

 INFPs are such good listeners that they often aren’t catered to in conversation.
 Break that mold this Thanksgiving and be the one to listen to them for a change.
 INFPs are deeply creative people and they usually have very personal and meaningful interests.
 Ask them about their favorite books, songs, and artists.
 Ask them what speaks to them in the stories they love.
 Ask them “What’s your idea of a perfect world?”
-Give them a chance to express their vision, their ideals, and the special stories that speak to their hearts.
+Give them a chance to express their likes and dislikes, their ideals, and the special stories that speak to their hearts.

 Read This Next: 24 Signs That You’re an INFP Personality Type